dtemkin/useragentx/README.md

 # useragent_hoodini
-A UserAgent selector that retrieves list of potential user-agent strings from 'www.useragentstring.com'
+A UserAgent spoofer that retrieves list of potential user-agent strings from 'www.useragentstring.com'

 <b>Example</b>